Installation

 -

-Install on your admin workstation (the ansible controller):
+Install on your admin workstation (the so-called ansible control node):

 - git